HongyuJerryWang/LGP-Tutorials/Programming Tutorials/Tutorial 1 - Programming Introduction and Custom CsvDatasetLoader/README.md

 ) : DatasetLoader<Double>
 ```

 All the times are extracted from the CSV file, and then normalized.
 As the constant values our configuration file specifies are 0.0 and 1.0, and all the registers are initialized to 1.0 in our problem definition file, time values ranging from -10 to over 200 are easily too large for our constant and initialized values to make a difference, so normalizing them to 0.0 to 1.0 should help the performance.
-However, when we use our C program for prediction, we need to normalize those values as well before inputting them to the program.
+However, when we use our C program for prediction, we need to normalize those values as well before inputting them to the program:

 ```
 val times: List<Double> = lines.map { line ->